Twisted orbifold Gromov-Witten invariants: Technical prerequisites

 \section{Technical prerequisites}

 The computations in the proof of the theorems rely on pulling back the correlators on the universal orbicurve and on the locus of nodes.
 Hence we need to know how the classes $\Theta_{g,n,d}$ behave under such pullbacks.
 The reader can skip this (unavoidably technical) section.
-The result which we'll use in the proofs of the theorems is: \begin{teta} \emph{The following equalities hold:}
+To not make the statements and their proofs even more ugly we assume throughout this section that $i_\mu^{red}$ denotes the inclusion of a {\em single} nodal stratum in the moduli space $\ix_{g,n+1,d}$.
+Otherwise equations $(\ref{29})$, $(\ref{restr1})$ and $(\ref{restr2})$ (and their proofs) need on the right hand side summation after all tuples $g_1+g_2=g$, $d_1+d_2=d$, $n_1+n_2=n$.
+The result which we'll use in the proofs of the theorems is: \begin{teta} The following equalities hold:

 \end{teta} Proof: all the equalities follow from the corresponding statements about the classes $\mathcal{A,B,C}$ separatedly, which we'll state and prove below.
 Formula $(\ref{301})$ follows from $(\ref{aapi})$, $(\ref{bpp})$, $(\ref{nodalsum})$ combined with some more cancelation: namely the terms in $(\ref{nodalsum})$ supported on $\mathcal{D}_j$ and $\mathcal{Z}$ are killed by the correction factor in $(\ref{bpp})$ which is of the form $1+\psi_{n+1}\cdot ... $.
 The untwisted virtual fundamental classes satisfy $\pi^*[\ix_{g,n,d}] = [\ix_{g,n+1,d}]$. \\ $(\ref{29})$ and $(\ref{30})$ follow from the corresponding Lemmata $\ref{tetaaaa}$, $\ref{tetabbb}$ and $\ref{tetaccc}$ for each of the classes $\AAA$, $\BB$ and $\CC$ combined with the splitting axiom in orbifold Gromov-Witten theory for the untwisted fundamental classes $[\ix_{g,n,d}]$, which we briefly review below.
 Let $\mathfrak{M}_{g,n}^{tw}$ be the stack of genus $g$ twisted curves with $n$ marked points.
 There is a natural map: